Samkth123/KTH-md/Growth/Session 3/What is a pivot.md

 The type of strategic change firms chose depended on the favorability of the new information that triggered decision-making.
-- Strategic exits were triggered only by problems while
+- Strategic exits were triggered only by problems
+	- In each case when firms chose a strategic exit, they made that choice without knowing what would fill the hole in their strategy.
 - Strategic additions were triggered only by opportunities.